farzad-mmdi/AI.tic-tac-toe/README.md

 # AI.tic-tac-toe
- graphical tic tac toe with both vs man and pc mode in pygame
+ graphical tic tac toe with both vs man and pc mode(AI using minimax algorithm) in pygame

+ this is a tic tac toe
+ including options:
- ok this is a tic tac toe obviously including options: choosing if you want to be x or o showing whos turn it is on the caption
+ choosing if you want to be x or o showing whos turn it is on the caption